-This policy also applies to USC staff and/or students who are hosted at sites operated by Third-Party Providers, visiting other Third-Party Sites and on study tours or work placements.
+2.2 This policy also applies to staff and/or students who are hosted at sites operated by Third-Party Providers, visiting other Third-Party Sites and on study tours or work placements.

-Sites hosting USC staff and/or students which are operated by Third-Party Providers must have appropriate and effective incident management policies and procedures in place.
+2.3 Sites hosting staff and/or students which are operated by Third-Party Providers must have appropriate and effective incident management policies and procedures in place.

 Australasian Inter-Service Incident Management System (AIIMS) – a national system used by all emergency agencies and first responders when organising the managing of a disaster or emergency by function.

 Campus – means any campus or site owned or operated by USC.

 Comprehensive approach – a risk based systematic approach in managing incidents and emergency events which confront a community.
 The phases of prevention preparedness response and recovery (PPRR) are not necessarily sequential but comprehensively cover all aspects of planning, collaboration and resource allocation.

 Critical Incident – An incident that has a Risk Rating of high or extreme under the University’s Risk Management Framework with a consequence of at least moderate or higher.
 It requires a focused and concerted response and ongoing management by the Organisational Unit Manager in conjunction with the IRT.

 Emergency Planning Committee (EPC) – The EPC is established to ensure all applicable legislative requirements are met and sufficient resources (time, finance, equipment and personnel) are provided to enable the development and implementation of emergency (incident) plans in a multi-campus environment.
 This is a requirement of Australian Standard 3745-2010, Planning for emergencies in facilities.
 The EPC has broader planning responsibilities under USC’s protection, resilience and sustainability system.